How You Can Help the District Combat Human Trafficking

 What is the Office of the Attorney General (OAG) doing to combat human trafficking?

 OAG attorneys know that young people involved in the Child Welfare and Juvenile Justice systems are especially vulnerable to sex trafficking and have worked on behalf of victims who have been forced to exchange sex for money, food, shelter, and clothing.
-Attorney General Racine has prioritized this issue through citywide collaboration and prevention education.
+The Attorney General has prioritized this issue through citywide collaboration and prevention education.

 The Public Safety and Family Services Divisions within OAG participate in a multi-disciplinary team that reviews cases involving youth that are involved in commercial sexual exploitation, or at risk of becoming involved.
 The team meets monthly to review each case and recommends services such as medical exams, mental health services, and support groups.
 This collaboration ensures that youth who are victims of trafficking get identified and get help.